Rurouni Kenshin: The Beginning

-Rurouni Kenshin: The Beginning (るろうに剣心 最終章 The Beginning, Rurouni Kenshin Saishūshō Za Biginingu) is a 2021 Japanese live-action film based upon the manga series of the same name.
-It is the fifth and final installment of the Rurouni Kenshin film series and serves as a prequel, depicting Himura Kenshin's origins as the assassin "Hitokiri Battōsai", while exploring his relationship with the woman named Yukishiro Tomoe.
-As the film was produced simultaneously alongside Rurouni Kenshin: The Final, events in the former are directly referenced in the latter, with Tomoe's brother Enishi appearing due to events that transpired in The Beginning.
+Rurouni Kenshin: The Beginning (るろうに剣心 最終章 The Beginning, Rurouni Kenshin Saishūshō Za Biginingu) is a 2021 Japanese jidaigeki action film based on the manga series Rurouni Kenshin by Nobuhiro Watsuki.
+Written and directed by Keishi Ōtomo, it is the fifth and final installment of the Rurouni Kenshin film series and serves as a prequel, depicting Himura Kenshin's origins as the assassin "Hitokiri Battōsai", while exploring his relationship with the woman named Yukishiro Tomoe.

+Rurouni Kenshin: The Beginning was released on June 4, 2021, by Warner Bros.
+Pictures Japan.
+The film was produced simultaneously with Rurouni Kenshin: The Final, which was released two months prior, and features elements that tie into each other.